-The Success Centers at Cincinnati State serve as resources to support, improve, and enhance student learning.
-In addition to faculty and staff volunteers and paid staff, student tutors work in the Success

-Center.
-Student tutors have received an A or B in their coursework.
-Tutors are hired after a recommendation from Cincinnati State faculty members, and are trained to provide effective support.
+The Success/Tutoring Centers at Cincinnati State serve as resources to support, improve, and enhance student learning.
+In addition to faculty and staff volunteers and paid staff, student tutors provide peer-to-peer support.
+Student tutors have received an A or B in their coursework and must be recommended by Cincinnati State faculty members.
+Student tutors are trained to provide effective support.

 Tutoring can be provided for most courses when students request assistance.
-Tutors can share ideas, interpret and clarify terms, and guide students' efforts.
-However, they will not do the tutored student's homework.
-Tutors may answer questions and explain terms and concepts, but may not correct written work before it is turned in.
+Tutors can share ideas, interpret and clarify terms, answer questions, and guide students' efforts.
+However, tutors will not do the tutored student's homework and will not correct written work before it is turned in.
 The student receiving tutoring must attend class regularly, read the textbook, be prepared for tutoring sessions, have relevant questions, and complete all homework assignments.
 These efforts will facilitate academic success.